 - Take part in workshops, including masterclasses on improvement from experts, and provide the opportunity to reflect and explore their ideas, challenges and priorities with faculty and colleagues

 - Develop as a network of like-minded people to build a community to turn to for inspiration, support and expertise that go beyond their current local and professional networks and endure over time

 - Access wider communities of improvers, such as the Q Initiative participants from UCLPartners’ region

 - Utilise learning resources including a free subscription to IHI’s Open School.

 Organisations will benefit not only from the development of participants, but also from better access to great ideas, opportunities and talent from across the system, which can then be harnessed and deployed for wider benefit.

 The second cohort of UCLPartners Improvement Fellows was established in January 2017.
-Find out about the Fellows here.
+Find out our latest cohort of improvers here.

 You can read about the first cohort, established in 2016, here.

 The Improvement Fellows Programme is led by Kate Hall, Director of Capability, UCLPartners.